Why Technical Professionals Struggle with People Skills and how to fix?

 The lack of empathy can be a social skill issue because empathy is a critical component of effective communication and collaboration.
 When individuals lack empathy, they may struggle to understand the needs and perspectives of others, leading to miscommunication and misunderstandings.
 In a team environment, this can result in poor collaboration and decision-making, as individuals may not be able to work effectively with others or consider different viewpoints.

 For example, imagine a finance and accounting team tasked with protecting a company’s assets.
-One team member may be highly skilled at identifying and mitigating process risks but struggles to understand the concerns of the company’s employees who are frustrated with the new compliance measures.
+A team member excels at risk management but struggles to empathize with frustrated employees over new compliance measures.
 This lack of empathy may result in a breakdown of communication between the accounting team and the rest of the company, making it difficult to implement these measures.

 Another example could be an engineering team responsible for designing a new product.
 One team member may be highly focused on creating a product that meets all technical requirements but struggles to consider the user experience and emotions of the end-users.
-This lack of empathy can result in a product that meets technical requirements but is not user-friendly or enjoyable to use, leading to poor sales and customer dissatisfaction.
+This lack of empathy yields technically sound but unfriendly products, causing low sales and customer discontent.

 How To Fix Communication Skills issues in Technical Teams